Élizabeth Giguère: College

-Professional career
+Professional

 On July 28, 2022, Giguère signed a one-year contract with the Boston Pride of the Premier Hockey Federation (PHF).
 In her first and only PHF season, she recorded 22 points in 18 games.
 In the following offseason, she signed with the Montreal Force, but would never join them due to the dissolution of the PHF to make way for the Professional Women's Hockey League (PWHL).

 On September 18, 2023, Giguère was selected in the fifth round, 28th overall, by PWHL New York in the 2023 PWHL draft.
 On November 3, 2023, she signed a one-year contract with New York.
 During the 2024–25 season, she recorded two goals and two assists in 29 games.
 On June 19, 2025, she signed a one-year contract with the Ottawa Charge.

-In November 2025, she was announced as a reserve player for the Minnesota Frost for the 2025-26 PWHL season.
+Following pre-season training camp, she was signed to a reserve player contract for the Minnesota Frost prior to the 2025–26 season.
+On February 27, 2026, she signed a standard player agreement with the Frost after Kendall Coyne Schofield was placed on the injured reserve list.
+She finished the season with one assist in 13 regular season games, and was scoreless in five games during the 2026 Walter Cup playoffs.
+On June 20, 2026, she signed a one-year contract extension with the Frost.